epfl-si/wp-epfl-openid-configuration/README.md

 This plugin add multiple filters definied in OpenID Connect Generic Client to:
 - permit PKCE authentification for single page applications
 - call the EPFL Accred Entra plugin to verify roles and update users
-- initialize the `openid_connect_generic_settings` option in database base on environment variables for developpement
+- initialize the `openid_connect_generic_settings` option in database based on environment variables for developpement

 ## Usage in developpement ##